 Day 4 & 5: Luderitz ( 2 nights )

-Wakey, wakey, morning time.
-Have breakfast and listen up.
-You’re off to the wild and windy shore of diamond town, Luderitz.
+Good morning.
+Enjoy breakfast and then you’re off to the wild and windy shore of diamond town, Luderitz.
 Surrounded by the Namib Desert there’s only one road in...

-On the way: Final look at the canyon and then you’ll head west towards the coast.
-Fish River Canyon to Luderitz will take about 5-6 hours.
-385km.
+On the way: Take a final look at the canyon and then you’ll head west towards the coast.
+Fish River Canyon to Luderitz will take about 5-6 hours (385km).
 You’ll drive through Aus on the way - look out for wild desert horses.
 They’re thought to be the only feral herd in Africa.
-How they got here remains a mystery.
-World War One mutineers seems the most likely explanation.
+How they got here remains a mystery, but the explanation of World War One mutineers, seems the most likely reason.

 When you're there: Diamonds were discovered in Lüderitz in 1909.
 The excitement caused a diamond rush and a surge in the town’s prosperity.
 This led to the building of the adjacent mining settlement, Kolmanskop.
 One full day is set aside for Luderitz and Kolmanskop.
 Your guide can show you the town.
-Visit the museum and choose a restaurant for lunch and dinner.
-Kolmanskop is approx 10km away.
-An elegant place which grew as greed flourished but then, richer diamond deposits were found elsewhere.
-Disaster.
-Kolmanskop was dumped.
-By everyone.
-Poor love.
-Everyone jumped ship.
-She looks a right wreck.
-Like those lying at the bottom of the ocean.
+Visit the museum and choose a restaurant for lunch and dinner overlooking the sea.
+Kolmanskop is approximately 10km away.
+An elegant place which grew as greed flourished but then, richer diamond deposits were found elsewhere and with that, Kolmanskop was left to the elements.
 An abandoned ghost town which the desert is reclaiming.

 Luderitz Nest Hotel